DethRaid/Dragon/docs/features.md

             - emission and metalness could be stored in one channel
                 - metalness in one bit, emission in the other seven
         - normals (colortex6) (ldr)
-            - normals can be stored in two channels
+            - normals are be stored in two channels
 - gbuffers_water
     - Read material parameters
         - Same schema as gbuffers_terrain